The Great English Shoe

 - Cheaney Princetown – Lace-ups – Beige

 Once you’ve bought your British-made shoes, you’ll want to make sure you look after them properly.
 Here are a few tips:

 - Always use a shoe horn when putting on your shoes.
 This will keep the backs strong and sturdy.

 - Look to wear your shoes in dry conditions on the first few occasions – the fine grit picked up by dry leather soles assists water resistance.

 - Where possible, give your shoes at least twenty-four hours between wears.

 - Try to avoid excessive wetting.
 Should this occur always let the shoes dry away from sources of direct heat.
 Newspaper can be used within the shoes to help draw out moisture.

-- Invest in quality shoe trees (look out for cedar wood versions) and use when storing your shoes to ensure that there is no loss of shape.
+- Invest in quality shoe trees (cedar wood versions are highly recommended) and use when storing your shoes to ensure that there is no loss of shape.

 - Before polishing your shoes always wipe them over with a dry cloth to get rid of any surface dirt.

 - Your shoes will benefit from a regular application of quality wax polish.
 This helps to moisturise the leather, keeping it supple and helping to prevent cracking.